Black Sheep (1996 film): Production

-Spheeris had notable disagreements with writer Fred Wolf and David Spade throughout the entire production of the film.
+Spheeris had disagreements with writer Fred Wolf and David Spade throughout the entire production of the film.
 Spheeris fired Wolf from the film three times (he was hired back twice by Farley and once by Lorne Michaels), then refused to speak to him and finally banned him from the set.
 Her relationship with Spade was equally as tumultuous.
 Speaking to Farley's official biographer, she said, "I don't think I've ever even smiled at anything David Spade's ever done...
 I still have a recording of a message David left on my answering machine.
 He said, 'You've spent this whole movie trying to cut my comedy balls off.'"
 The two worked together again on the 1998 comedy Senseless.

 The combination of bright lights on set and working under sunlight while filming Black Sheep caused permanent damage to David Spade's eyes.
-Spade says of his condition: "I have to wear a hat even indoors and flashes in particular freak me out.
+He said, "I have to wear a hat even indoors and flashes in particular freak me out.
 I even have to make them turn down the lights in the make-up trailers.
 I've become such a pain in the butt with this light-sensitive thing, it's a wonder they don't Just Shoot Me!"